 - No spore based strains to prevent “bad bacteria” from growing

-Best Chewable Probiotic When Pregnant: Culturelle Prenatal Wellness Probiotic ★
+Best Chewable Probiotic When Pregnant: Culturelle Women's Wellness Probiotic ★

-If you prefer chewable pills Culturelle Prenatal Wellness Probiotic is designed to support your feminine health along with digestion and immunity.
+If you prefer chewable pills Culturelle Women's Wellness Probiotic is a special 3-in-1 formula designed to support your feminine health along with digestion and immunity that's also pregnancy safe.
 It's a multi-strain solution featuring 12 billion CFUs of probiotics that include five of the most common Lactobacillus strains, but is missing Lactobacillus reuteri.